 We have a flourishing recreational squad for men and women over the age of 16; they generally train twice a week on the water, they are self-sufficient and have a coach who rows with them.
 The squads themselves consist of rowers who either have many years of experience but do not want to compete and just enjoy having a row a couple of times a week, or rowers who have completed a learn to row course, moved into the novice section of the club; gaining a years’ experience and then wishing not to go on to compete but continue to row.

-As well as the Learn to Row Courses we are also running two additional Taster Days for you to come and have ago in a boat and see what rowing is about before you sign up to one of the courses.
+As well as the Learn to Row Courses we are also running an additional Taster Day for you to come and have ago in a boat and see what rowing is about before you sign up to one of the courses.

 A coxswain or cox, is someone who steers the boat and also instructs the crew what to do.
 They can be a vital part to winning or losing a race.
 A cox is generally small and light compared to rowers, if you think you are small, light and bossy, over 13 years old, male or female and would like to try coxing then get in touch.